 The allowable expenses and benefits that you can claim through your company include:

-- pension contributions and retirement benefits schemes
+- Pension contributions and retirement benefits schemes

-- computers and office equipment
+- Computers and office equipment

-- training costs
+- Training costs

-- professional membership fees and subscriptions
+- Professional membership fees and subscriptions

-- company cars
+- Company cars

-- fuel expenses (mileage allowances) and parking charges
+- Fuel expenses (mileage allowances) and parking charges

-- professional services, e.g. accountancy fees
+- Professional services, e.g. accountancy fees

-- medical insurance
+- Medical insurance

-- travel expenses, meals, and entertainment costs
+- Travel expenses, meals, and entertainment costs

-- working from home expenses
+- Working from home expenses

-- some forms of insurance
+- Some forms of insurance

 Directors often claim many of these business-related expenses (those which are “wholly and exclusively” for business purposes) directly from their companies, if they pay for them using personal funds.
-As we explained earlier in the post, companies may have to pay tax and NIC on many of the expenses and benefits they provide to directors.
+As we explained earlier in the post, companies may have to pay tax and NICs on many of the expenses and benefits they provide to directors.

-You can also claim tax relief on business-related expenses through Self Assessment instead, by deducting them from the total taxable income that you report on your annual Self Assessment tax return.
+You can also claim tax relief on business-related expenses through Self Assessment instead, by deducting them from the total taxable income you report on your annual Self Assessment tax return.

 As a director and shareholder, you’ll need to file one of these tax returns each year with HMRC if you receive dividends or any other type of income that is not reported and taxed through PAYE.